-Within a short walk it is easy to find a few Mexican restaurants in Madrid.
-There is no denying, this, like many other cities, has succumbed to the allure of corn tortillas.
-It has become a necessity to eat a cochinita pibil taco, even if it is only one of the many that Mexican gastronomy has given us.
+In a short walk it is easy to find a few Mexican restaurants in Madrid.
+There is no denying, this, like many other cities, has succumbed to the charm of corn tortillas.
+It has become a necessity to eat a cochinita pibil taco, even if this is only one of the many that Mexican gastronomy has given us.

 Tobalá is to Madrid what the Rincón de Ademuz is to Castilla La Mancha.
 An exclave.
 A territory of a few square meters that is Mexico.

-The name of this restaurant refers to an agave (the plant from which tequila is made) and its selection of tacos deserves that the owner be given a penthouse at Chamberí.
-El de lengua or suadero are something from another planet.
+The name of this restaurant refers to an agave (the plant from which tequila is made) and its selection of tacos deserves to put the owner in a penthouse in Chamberí.
+The tongue taco or the suadero are out of this world.

 💶 €€€€€.